Causes of bad breath

 Has this happened to you?
 You’re talking to some colleagues or a group of friends when someone discreetly offers you some mints with a knowing smile.
 As much as your insides freeze with embarrassment, there’s not much you can do, other than accept one and swallow it along with your pride.

+An apple a day keeps the dentist away!
 Apples are rich in oxidized polyphenols that help counter bad breath.
 Also, as bizarre as it may sound, apples can actually act as a natural toothbrush for your mouth.
 Apples are loaded with fiber, and this means you need to chew quite a bit before you swallow.
-Every time you bite into an apple and proceed to chew it, you are actually scraping your teeth, tongue, and gums, clean of offensive-breath causing bacteria and decaying matter.
+Every time you bite into an apple and proceed to chew it, you are actually scraping your teeth, tongue, and gums clean of bacteria and food particles that cause bad breath.
 Plus, the act of chewing also encourages saliva-production.
-This further facilitates the removal of harmful bacteria as well as keeps your mouth well-hydrated so that your breath smells squeaky clean and fresh.
+This further facilitates the removal of odor-causing bacteria as well as keeps your mouth well-hydrated so that your breath smells fresh.3

 This humble spice qualifies as one of the best cures for bad breath.
 Cinnamon has potent antimicrobial properties that kill foul odor-causing bacteria.
-It also contains cinnamic aldehyde, a compound that drives bad breath away.
+It also contains cinnamaldehyde, a fragrant compound that drives bad breath away.
 Also, chewing on a stick of cinnamon after your meal will give your breath that wonderful fragrance that brings back such fond memories of Christmas.
 Need we say more?

 Ever stopped to wonder why you spend so much on breath mints when you can use something more natural at almost one-fourth the price?
 The market is full of fresh herbs, particularly parsley, that not only make for excellent garnishes but can also put an end to your bad breath problems.

-The reason why eating an onion bagel or a plate of garlic bread makes your mouth smell so strongly is because onions and garlic contain sulfur compounds that don’t smell in the least bit pleasant.
+The reason why eating an onion bagel or a plate of garlic bread makes your mouth smell so strongly is because onions and garlic contain odorous sulfur compounds.
 These compounds can even build up in your mouth if it turns too dry, resulting in a nasty-smelling breath.
-Parsley is a leafy green herb that is abundant in chlorophyll, a compound that neutralizes the nauseating smelling effect of sulfur compounds.
+Parsley is a leafy green herb that is abundant in chlorophyll, a compound that neutralizes the nauseating smell of sulfur compounds.
 Parsley also has a natural deodorizing effect on your breath – so munching on a sprig of this herb during a meal will keep your breath smelling fresh and clean all through the day!